 Dettlaff resides in Ponte Vedra Beach, Florida with his wife Geraldine.
-Together they have four children and six grandchildren.
-His stepdaughter Debbie Foley is a PGA Certified Professional and their son Hank is a PGA Apprentice Professional.
+Together they have four children and eight grandchildren.
+His stepdaughter Debbie Foley is a PGA Certified Professional and their son Hank is a PGA Class A Professional.

 John Steinbreder is an award-winning journalist and the author of 19 books, including Club Life, Golf Kohler, From Turnberry to Tasmania, The 3-Degree Putting Solution (with Michael Breed), Golf Rules and Etiquette for Dummies, 18 Ways to Play a Better 18 Holes and Golf Courses of the U.S. Open.
 A senior writer for Global Golf Post, he also contributes to Masters.com, the official Masters website.

 Previously, Steinbreder worked as a reporter for Fortune magazine, a writer/reporter for Sports Illustrated and a senior writer for Golfweek.
 He has also produced articles for several prominent periodicals, including The New York Times Magazine, Departures, Forbes Life, the Wall Street Journal, Time and The Weekly Standard.
 In addition, he has composed chapters for a number of books, among them The Sports Illustrated Almanac, 1001 Golf Holes to Play Before You Die, A Walk in the Park and The Final Four of Everything.